Hair Analysis

 This Clinical Policy Bulletin addresses hair analysis.

-The following procedures are considered experimental and investigational because the effectiveness of these approaches has not been established (not an all-inclusive list):
+The following procedures are considered experimental, investigational, or unproven because the effectiveness of these approaches has not been established (not an all-inclusive list):

 Note: Microscopic evaluation of hair structure (trichogram) may be medically necessary as part of the work-up of members with alopecia or abnormal-appearing or abnormally growing hair.